 The moka pot passes pressurized hot water through the coffee grounds: first of all it takes practice to make the coffee right and then it doesn’t allow immediate consumption because it takes a little bit of time to make the coffee.

-The coffee machine uses a different a quickest system which allows for immediate coffee consumption.
+The coffee machine uses a different quickest system which allows for immediate coffee consumption.

-A moka pot is only capable of a brew pressure around 1.5 bar while a coffee machine arrive to a brew pressure of 9-10 bar, ideal for espresso.
+A Moka pot is only capable of a brew pressure around 1.5 bar while a coffee machine arrives at a brew pressure of 9-10 bar, ideal for espresso.

 Being an Italian, I can surely say it’s 2 different things and there’s no one better than the other.
-I own both and I suggest everyone to try the moka experience at least one to decide if it is worth or not.
-The coffee in the following picture is prepared with a moka, how does it look to you?
+I own both and I suggest everyone try the Moka experience at least once to decide if it is worth or not.
+The coffee in the following picture is prepared with a Moka, how does it look to you?